The Debt Box (DEBT) Hits Self Reported Market Capitalization of $688.06 Million

-The Debt Box (DEBT) traded 3.5% higher against the dollar during the 24-hour period ending at 10:00 AM Eastern on May 17th.
-One The Debt Box token can now be purchased for approximately $8.67 or 0.00032373 BTC on exchanges.
-During the last seven days, The Debt Box has traded down 1.7% against the dollar.
-The Debt Box has a total market cap of $688.06 million and approximately $3.32 million worth of The Debt Box was traded on exchanges in the last 24 hours.
+The Debt Box (DEBT) traded down 3.5% against the dollar during the 24-hour period ending at 16:00 PM ET on May 21st.
+One The Debt Box token can currently be purchased for approximately $7.98 or 0.00029690 BTC on popular cryptocurrency exchanges.
+The Debt Box has a market cap of $688.06 million and $2.86 million worth of The Debt Box was traded on exchanges in the last 24 hours.
+During the last seven days, The Debt Box has traded 7.5% lower against the dollar.

 Here’s how related cryptocurrencies have performed during the last 24 hours: